Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/FAQ.md

 ### How can I pseudonymise my data?

-When `co-connect-tools` is installed a standalone package is also installed [`co-connect-pseudonymise`](https://pypi.org/project/co-connect-pseudonymise/) ([source code](https://github.com/CO-CONNECT/Pseudonymisation)).
+When `carrot-cdm` is installed a standalone package is also installed [`co-connect-pseudonymise`](https://pypi.org/project/co-connect-pseudonymise/) ([source code](https://github.com/CO-CONNECT/Pseudonymisation)).

 !!! note
-     The pseudonymisation script (`co-connect-pseudonymise`) can be install separately if you want to run the pseudonymisation in a separate environment and don't want to install all the addditonal packages that `co-connect-tools` will install.
+     The pseudonymisation script (`co-connect-pseudonymise`) can be install separately if you want to run the pseudonymisation in a separate environment and don't want to install all the addditonal packages that `carrot-cdm` will install.

 A CLI is setup called `pseudonymise` which can be run on `csv` files:
 ```